Kidoz-SDK/kidoz-mobile-sdk/Kidoz Direct/iOS/SampleApp/SampleAppSwift/README.md

 <BR>

 ## Kidoz iOS Rewarded Ad
-**Rewarded**  is a full screen widget which is designed for showing full screen advertisement.
+**Rewarded**  is a full screen widget which is designed for showing a full screen advertisement.
 #### Add support for Rewarded ad unit

 Load Rewarded ad: